ewhanley/udacity-full-stack/backend-project/vagrant/README.md

     vagrant@vagrant:/vagrant$ python project.py
     ```

+**Notes:**
-**Note:** The VM is configured such that all Python dependencies are pre-installed.
+The VM is configured such that all Python dependencies are pre-installed.
 Additionally, the database pre-populated the first time the VM is provisioned.
 If you ever want to refresh the database to its initial state, you can run `remove_db.sh`.
 Then you can type `exit` or `Ctrl-d` to get back to your machine's prompt where you can run:

 ```bash